abhi00o7/react-projects/react-weather/README.md

-# Getting Started with Create React App
+# Weather React App

+This product usages free version of the weather api calls from [Open Weather Map](https://openweathermap.org/api)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).